FirelyTeam/firely-docs/vonk/configuration/hosting.rst

 Changing the port number
 ------------------------

-By default Vonk will run on port 4080 of your system.
+By default Firely Server will run on port 4080 of your system.
 You can change the port setting by overriding it as described in :ref:`configure_change_settings`:

-*	Navigate to your Vonk working directory
+*	Navigate to your Firely Server working directory
 *	Find this setting:
 	::